Pouya3/todo-list-Qt/README.md

 # todo-list-Qt

-todo list with Qt framwork and c++ langage
+todo list with Qt framework and c++ langage

 hope you enjoy!